 Security and Privacy of Email

 William & Mary attempts to provide secure, private and reliable email services by following sound information technology practices.
-However, The William & Mary cannot guarantee the security, privacy or reliability of its email service.
-All email users, therefore, should exercise extreme caution in using William & Mary email to communicate confidential or sensitive matters or transfer sensitive or confidential data.
+However, William & Mary cannot guarantee the security, privacy or reliability of its email service.
+All email users, therefore, should exercise extreme caution in using William & Mary email to communicate confidential or sensitive matters or transfer sensitive or protected data.

 Best Practices in Use of Email